Hackfeld Gate - ENTER THE HISTORY of Germans in Hawai'i

-Heinrich August Wilhelm Berger was born in Berlin in 1844.
-He become a membr of Germany’s imperial army band.
+Heinrich August Wilhelm Berger was born near Berlin in 1844.
+He become a member of Germany’s imperial army band.
 He worked under the composer and royal bandmaster of Germany, Johann Strauss.
-Kaiser Wilhelm I loaned Berger from his Potsdam station to King Kamehameah V to conduct the king’s band.
-He arrived in Honolulu in June 1972.
+Kaiser Wilhelm II. ‘loaned’ Berger from his Potsdam regiment to King Kamehameha V to conduct the king’s band.
+He arrived in Honolulu in June 1872.

 For decades, Hawaii’s economy was dominated by a handful of companies that controlled the sugar industry and associated businesses.
 Commonly referred to as the Big Five, four of them had gotten their start during the heyday of the whaling fleet.